 Life is a fascinating subject, as each person has a unique concept.
 How someone lives depends on many factors, such as opportunities, upbringing, and philosophies.
 All of these elements affect what we consider “special.”

 Share what you think makes life special.
 For instance, talk about your relationships, such as your close-knit family or best friends.
 Write about the times when you thought life was worth living.
+You might also be interested in these essays about yourself.

 4. How To Appreciate Life